gcuddy/gcuddy.github.io/_posts/2018-11-14-on-textual-fidelity.md

 *[Peacham Drawing](https://en.wikipedia.org/wiki/Peacham_drawing)*

 The original production of Ibsen's *A Doll House* caused quite a controversy.
 People were shocked by its empowering ending.
-Reports of riots ensued.
+Near-riots ensued.

 But if you were, in 2018, to literally replicate this production (for argument's sake in NYC, but really anywhere), it would be a complete disaster.